rustamli/candygen/README.md

 Highly customizable multi-purpose rule based generator that can be used in a wide variety of use-cases.
 Candygen has been previously used for building static websites with arbitrary structure, email templating and even code generation (see [Examples](#examples) section for more details).

+---

+:warning: Currently working on a [Snowpack](https://www.snowpack.dev/) based upgraded version of candygen with Hot module reload, Built-in helpers, Smart defaults, Native CSV/JSON support and Server-Sider Rendering.
+Please check this repository for more details: https://github.com/rustamli/snowpack-handlebars-starter

+_Also feel free to reach out [on twitter](https://twitter.com/nehfy) if you have questions or feedback_

+---

 ## Getting Started

 These section will guide you through installation and basic setup for your first candygen project.